Cloud-PG/interLink/Readmev2.md

     ```
     Output files will be created within the bin folder.

 - Now you have your VK running and you have built needed binaries, specify in the configuration file named InterLinkConfig.yaml, located under ./config, which service (Slurm/Docker for the moment) you want to use.
 You only have to set the SidecarService to either "docker" or "slurm".
-Other options will be explained later.
+Check the [InterLink Config File](#wrench-interlink-config-file) section for a detailed explanation of each value in the file.
 - Run your InterLink and Sidecar executables.
 You are now running:
     - A Virtual Kubelet
     - The InterLink service